yegle/pandas-website/index.rst

 * R's "copy-left" GPL license prevents its use in most commercial software development, compared with Python and pandas's permissive BSD license.

-* Building a hybrid system with R connected to a low-productivity systems language like C++ or Java can cripple the agility and maintainability of your systems.
+* Hybrid systems R connected to a low-productivity systems language like C++ or Java suffer from significantly reduced agility and maintainability.
+And you are still stuck developing the system components in a low-productivity language.

+Some users familiar with R have affectively described pandas as like "R ``data.frame`` on steroids".

 ..
 And what about commercial alternatives?
 Many of them lack many of the basic
 .. features of a modern open source programming language!
 In some cases, these